 It is unknown whether or not the fuel type in the treated side could effectively carry a surface fire.
 As of 2018, the understory and litter layer is mostly dominated by paper birch, beaked hazelnut, and red maple.

 The mechanical treatment demonstrates that the open understory structure historically created by a high-frequency surface fire regime can be effectively restored but that regular re-entries are needed to maintain this structure.
 However, it also appears that this treatment might not effectively restore surface and subsurface composition and nutrient conditions because it does not volatilize the litter and eliminate root reserves of deciduous shrubs and trees.
 This could still prove to enrich the historically xeric site, resulting in long-term changes in nutrient cycling and microorganism and macroorganism composition.
 The transition currently underway on the site, particularly in the Armillaria root rot pocket, is clearly visible in Photograph 8, showing prolific growth of red maple in the expanding red pine mortality gap.
 It is likely that only returning surface fire to the site could effectively restore these processes; surface fire would ideally be returned within 5 years of the structural treatment.

 Kyle has been the CFC forest manager and research coordinator since 2015.
 He enjoys exploring stand development, silviculture, and the inherent biases that we bring to decision making.
 He feels it is important to see himself and other humans as community members of forested and non-forested ecological communities.

 Lane got his passion for silviculture over the course of achieving his B.S. and M.S. in forestry from the University of Minnesota.
 He has worked at the Sustainable Forests Education Cooperative since early 2022.
-Lane’s specialization and research interests include both silviculture and soil health, particularly as they relate to the aspen cover type.
+Lane is also currently pursuing a PhD at the University of Minnesota; his specialization and research interests include both silviculture and soil health and structure, particularly as they relate to the aspen cover type.